ev1l0rd/4chan-archiver/README.md

 * Add install.php script to automate config.php generation for first time usage.
 * Fix SQL leaks (lol) -very much in the longterm-
 * Add 'safe mode'.
 Disables all input boxes and buttons in index.php
-* Do some minor CSS fixes (button text is currently unreadable when using Ubuntu Budgie).
 * Add some static pages to detail how to use.
 * Add theming support.
 * Probably some other stuff as well.
 We'll see.